-Here are some numbers for a typical ion trap dataset when we search using loose trypsin, semi-specific trypsin, and no enzyme specificity
+Here are some numbers for an Orbitrap dataset when we search using strict trypsin, semispecific trypsin, and no enzyme specificity

 As you can see, the no enzyme search takes a lot longer and we get fewer reliable matches.

 The reason is simple, the search space for a no-enzyme search is much, much larger than for a tryptic search.
 This means that the thresholds are higher and we lose marginal matches.
 Unless you have a high level of non-specific peptides, you lose more than you gain.